IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 - the main Weather Stations with information about its sub-alarms.

 When selecting one of these weather stations, the associated pads and associated antennas are highlighted.

+An special mark for the location of the AOS, after the transformation of the geographical coordinates, is displayed in the map as a reference point.

 **Antennas View**
 ![Antennas](./images/selected/antennas.png)